Improving Health Care

 Bridget and her husband, Joe, have four children.
 In a few years they’ll be graduating college and ready to enter the workforce.
 Bridget and Joe were lucky to be able to come back to Northeast PA after college and raise their family here.
 And they want their children and grandchildren to have the same options.

 Our communities deserve good jobs at a good wage.
-We must make Northeast Pennsylvania a compelling and inviting place for small business owners to set up shop and for job-creating industry to take root.
+We must make Northeast Pennsylvania a compelling and inviting place for small business owners to set up shop and for the job-creating industry to take root.

 This also means making a stronger commitment to public education and doing a better job to prepare our students to enter the workforce.
 After all, an educated community is a powerful community.